Take advantage of your equity to finance investments, home improvements or even a much-deserved holiday.

 What is a line of credit home equity loan?

-A line of credit, also called 'LOC' or home equity line of credit, is a revolving line of credit with a variable rate that offers a lot of flexibility for the borrower.
+A line of credit, also called an 'LOC' or home equity line of credit, is a revolving line of credit with a variable rate that offers a lot of flexibility for the borrower.
 This type of loan allows the borrower to choose how often and how much to borrow against the equity in the house.
 The lender sets the initial limit to the credit line using criteria that is similar to a regular home loan.
 While a line of credit usually carries a shorter term than a mortgage, some are available for up to 30 years.

 Unlike a regular loan that provides the borrower with one lump sum payment that must be repaid over a specific timeframe with payments of equal amounts, a line of credit allows the borrower to access the funds as needed, and the money doesn't have to be used all at once.
 The repayment amount is dependent upon the amount of money that the borrower withdrew from the available credit balance, and in most cases only the interest needs to be paid back.

 Most lenders offer a line of credit to people that can manage their finances well.
 This can be shown by having good credit history and a stable income.
 Since the borrower can access the money whenever they want, it is tempting to take it out all at once, which is not the best option.
 The ideal recipient of a line of credit loan is someone that can resist the temptation to use up the loan money on frivolous things.